math-a3k/django-ai/docs/apps/bayesian_networks.rst

         Its parameters are a dotted path: ``<app_label>.<model>.<field>``,  i.e. ``dmf:examples.UserInfo.cluster_1`` will store the results to the ``cluster_1`` field of the ``UserInfo`` model.

+``Counter``
+    Internal Counter of the Bayesian Networks meant to be used in automation.
+Is up to the user to increment the counter when deemed neccesary.
+If the field ``Counter Threshold`` is set, when this counter reaches that Threshold, the actions in ``Threshold Actions`` will be run on the object's ``save()}`` method or the evaluation can be triggered with the following method:

+    .. automethod:: bayesian_networks.models.BayesianNetwork.parse_and_run_threshold_actions

+``Counter Threshold``
+    Threshold of the Internal Counter, meant to be used in automation.
+If this field is not set, the ``Threshold Actions`` will not be triggered.

+``Threshold Actions``
+    Actions to be ran when the Internal Counter reaches or surpasses the Counter Threshold.
+The actions must be specified by keywords separated by spaces.
+Currently, the supported keywords are:

+    ``:recalculate``
+        Recalculates (performs again) the inference on the Network.

 ``Image``
     This is an auto-generated field, shown at the bottom of the page.
 It will be updated each time a Node or an Edge is added or modified to the Network.